-What the Experts Are Saying (and Why It's Hard to Know)
+What the Federal Reserve's April Decision Says (and Why Forecasts Keep Missing) (and Why It's Hard to Know)

 "I've been doing this for 20+ years.
 I've never seen anyone time the market perfectly.
-What I have seen is buyers who waited for the perfect rate and missed the perfect house."
+What I have seen is buyers who waited for the perfect rate and missed the perfect house (a pattern that compounds with the deals that fall apart when timing finally works)."

 The Real Math on Waiting